One effect of the rapid increase in property values in the capital has been the closure of many affordable workspace providers.

 The Old Kent Road Opportunity Area

 Southwark Council have spent years visualising, planning and consulting on what this redevelopment should look like.
-Our vision is that the Old Kent Road becomes known as a new cultural hub for London and a destination for the Arts.
-This will only happen with long term strategy that gets the right level of support.
+Our vision is that the Old Kent Road becomes known as a new cultural hub and a destination for the Arts.
+This will only happen with long-term strategy that gets the right level of support.

 Arts & Culture organisations do not have to be a victim of redevelopment, they should be an integral part of it.

-This is an opportunity for the Arts to establish a new home through a strategy that provides long lease opportunities for workspace providers and arts & culture organisations, brokered through planning agreements between Southwark Council and developers.
+This is an opportunity for the Arts to establish a new home in central London through a strategy that provides affordable long lease opportunities for workspace providers and arts & culture organisations, brokered through planning agreements between Southwark Council and developers.

 Our model can be easily replicated throughout the Old Kent Road, shaping it into a cultural hub destination for the new residents, current locals and future visitors to the Arts organisations based within a redeveloped Old Kent Road.

 Southwark Studios are looking to develop multiple sites and we are here to talk with local authorities, developers, land owners and organisations who wish to know more about our experience in this area.
-We can provide answers and advice based on our own pioneering successful example .
+We can provide answers and advice based on our own local successful example.

 "With SMEs making up over 99% of businesses in Southwark, the council is conscious that a steady supply of flexible, modern office space under 500 sqm is required to meet demand.
 Policies emerging in the New Southwark Plan require consideration of managed workspace and flexible smaller units in new developments which will accommodate this growing trend.
 This is particularly pertinent in the Old Kent Road area where industrial land, creative industries and flexible commercial space operate in the area.
 The potential redevelopment of the Rich Estate on Crimscott Street is an example of how mixed use communities can be created with the incorporation of useable commercial space within residential development and avoiding the displacement of existing creative and commercial uses."